newton-raphson/constrained-ae-signed-distance/README.md

 ## Usage

 1. Create a ```lhs_ctrlpts.npy``` which contains the variation of the control points
-2. Run  script in ops/generate.py, a images2 file must be there ```python ops/generate.py --iteration_number val --total_iterations val ```.
+2. Similarly you need images2 file which contains corresponding signed distance field

 3. Run training script with ```python main.py $(pwd)/config.txt```. with "mode" set to train